GfSE/CoCoML-Pages/index.md

 Different modeling languages use their own terminology - but share many concepts.
 The final goal is to put system information from difference sources into a common context.
 A common terminology is essential in all those cases.

+An example: A _bpmn:Lane_ and a _uml:Actor_ both represent a role with responsibility for certain activities.
+The resulting ontology (resp. knowledge graph) shall represent both in the same way.
+And if used with the same name, they can be considered the same and combined.

 <a href="https://github.com/GfSE/CoCoML/discussions/6" target="_blank">Any questions or ideas?</a>